FY 2021 Outcomes and Data

 How Well Did We Do It?

 93% of clients responded that they received the services they needed.

-100% of our agencies provide co-occurring services to people struggling with mental health and substance use disorders.
+100% of our agencies with mental health programs provide co-occurring services to people struggling with mental health and substance use disorders.

-100% of our agencies promote access to preventative primary care, often support people’s attendance at appointments and coordinating care when needed.
+100% of our agencies promote access to preventative primary care, often supporting people’s attendance at appointments and coordinating care when needed.

 100% of network mental health agencies provide crisis beds for support for mental health crises as an alternative to psychiatric hospitalization offered at a fraction of the cost.

 77% of schools in agency catchment areas have VCP Network Agency staff embedded in their buildings increasing access to supportive and therapeutic services.

 Is Anyone Better Off?

 96% of people supported by Network Agency programs have a place to live with 30% owning their own home.